Philadelphia Flyers: New generation takes over (1981–1991)

-During the 1986–87 season, the Flyers were rejuvenated by the ascension of 22-year-old goaltender Ron Hextall.
+During the 1986–87 season, 22-year-old goaltender Ron Hextall made his debut.
 In his rookie season, he became the third Flyers goaltender to win the Vezina Trophy, joining Parent and Lindbergh.
-With Hextall providing the critical stops at crucial times, the Flyers captured a third-straight Patrick Division title, and were able to gain revenge on the Rangers by beating them in six games in the division semifinals, as well as surviving a tough seven-game test from a gritty Islanders club, in the division finals.
-The Flyers then defeated the defending Stanley Cup champion Canadiens in a fiery six-game series (notable for a famous bench-clearing brawl during the game six warmup) to win the Wales Conference and return to the Stanley Cup Final.
-As was the case two seasons prior, the Flyers became decimated by injuries, the most significant of which was losing Kerr for the remainder of the playoffs.
-After falling behind three games to one in the Stanley Cup Final, the Flyers rallied from a two-goal deficit on the road in game five to extend the series, then won game six at home with another late-game comeback.
-However, they could not overcome the odds a third time and eventually succumbed to the Oilers, 3–1, in game seven.
-Hextall was voted playoffs MVP, the second time a Flyer won the Conn Smythe Trophy despite being on the losing team (the other being another Manitoban, Reggie Leach, in 1976).
+The Flyers captured a third straight Patrick Division title, and defeated the Ranger in six games in the division semifinals.
+They then defeated the Islanders in the division finals in seven games.
+In the conference finals, the Flyers eliminated the defending Stanley Cup champion Canadiens in a six-game series to win the Wales Conference and return to the Stanley Cup Final.
+Although the team rallied back from a 3–1 series deficit to force game seven, they lost in game seven However, they could not overcome the odds a third time and eventually succumbed to the Oilers, 3–1, in game seven.
+Hextall was voted playoffs MVP, the second time a Flyer won the Conn Smythe Trophy despite being on the losing team.
 (Note: Hextall is one of only four rookies and five players to win the Conn Smythe Trophy as a member of the losing team.
-The other four players are Roger Crozier (1966), Glenn Hall (1968), Reggie Leach (1976) and Jean-Sebastien Giguere (2003).)
+The other four players are Roger Crozier (1966), Glenn Hall (1968), Reggie Leach (1976) and Jean-Sébastien Giguère (2003).)

 Ron Hextall played for the Flyers from 1986 to 1992, and again from 1994 to 1999.